entjos/JointFPM/README.md

 ```

 Based on the model we can predict the mean number of events at different
 time points and covariate patterns.
+Please note the estimation of confidence
+intervals for the mean number of events is computer intensive.
+The following
+code might take some minutes to run on your machine.

 ``` r
 predict(bldr_model,